For queries or questions, comment in the section below or send us a message via this link!

 Much like a Peace Lily's flower body, their flowers consist of a white or green spathe (the spoon-like shell) with the spadix being the site of pollination.
 Blooms can last up to five days and are usually visible during late spring or early summer around 30cm+ from the soil line.

 Repot every two years in spring using a houseplant-labelled compost and the next sized pot with adequate drainage.
 Hydrate the plant 24hrs before the tinkering with the roots to prevent the risk of transplant shock.
-For those that are situated in a darker location, add a thin layer of small grit in the pot's base to improve drainage and downplay over-watering.
+For those that are situated in a darker location, add a thin layer of small grit in the compost's lower portion to improve drainage and downplay over-watering.
 Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.

 Keep an eye out for mealybugs, spider mite, scale, thrips & fungus gnats that'll locate themselves in the cubbyholes and undersides of the leaves.
 Common diseases associated with all Alocasia are root rot, leaf-spot disease, botrytis, rust, powdery mildew & southern blight - click here to learn more about these issues.